 We believe that communication between our shareholders and the members of our board of directors is enhanced by the opportunity for personal interaction at our annual meeting of shareholders.
 Accordingly, we encourage the members of our board of directors to attend our annual meeting of shareholders whenever possible.
-All of the nine members of our board of directors attended our annual meeting of shareholders held on July 13, 2017.
+Six members of our board of directors attended our annual meeting of shareholders held on July 12, 2018.